Have a Chase Sapphire Card? Here's What To Do Next

 You’ve earned the big bonus and keep turning to your Chase card to earn more points.
 But the best way to keep adding to your stash of Chase points might be with other Chase cards.

-Take a hard look at either the Chase Freedom Flex℠ or the Chase Freedom Unlimited® cards.
+Take a hard look at either the *freedom unlimited* or the Chase Freedom Flex℠ cards.
 They form a perfect tandem with your Sapphire Card – and best of all, neither has an annual fee.

 While Chase markets both of these cards as cashback credit cards, they get exponentially more valuable if you hold either (or both) of them with a Chase Sapphire card.
-That’s because you can transfer the cash back earned from either card directly into your Chase Ultimate Rewards account, turning that cashback straight into Chase points.
-If you earn $100 of cashback, that can become 10,000 Chase Ultimate Rewards points.
+That's because you can transfer the cash back earned from either card directly into your Chase account, turning that cashback straight into Chase points.
+Earn $100 of cashback, and you can turn it into 10,000 Chase Ultimate Rewards points.

 chase freedom and sapphire cards